Automotive industry in the United States: 1980s

 By the mid-1980s, oil prices had fallen sharply, helping lead to the revitalization of the American auto industry.
 Under the leadership of Lee Iacocca, Chrysler Corporation mounted a comeback after its flirtation with bankruptcy in 1979.
 The minivan was introduced in the 1984 model year by Chrysler with the Plymouth Voyager and Dodge Caravan, and proved very popular.
 These vehicles were built on a passenger-car chassis and seated up to seven people as well as being able to hold bulky loads.
-Chrysler also introduced their "K-cars" in the 1980s, which came with front-wheel drive and fuel-efficient OHC engines.
+Chrysler introduced their "K-cars" in the 1980s, which came with front-wheel drive and fuel-efficient OHC engines.

 In 1987, Chrysler bought American Motors Corporation, which produced the Jeep.
 This proved to be excellent timing to take advantage of the sport utility vehicle boom.
-Ford also began a comeback after losses of $3.3 billion in the early 1980s.
+Ford began a comeback after losses of $3.3 billion in the early 1980s.
 In 1985, the company introduced the very successful, aerodynamic Taurus.
 General Motors, under the leadership of Roger Smith, was not as successful as its competitors in turning itself around, and its market share fell significantly.

 While Ford and Chrysler were cutting production costs, GM was investing heavily in new technology.
 The company's attempts at overhauling its management structure and using increased technology for manufacturing production were not successful.
-Several large acquisitions (Electronic Data Systems and Hughes Aircraft Company) also diverted management attention away from their main industry.
-(Ford and Chrysler also joined in the acquisition and diversification trend, with Ford buying Jaguar Cars, Aston Martin, The Associates (a finance company), and First Nationwide Financial Corp. (a savings and loan).
-Chrysler purchased Lamborghini, an interest in Maserati, and Gulfstream Aerospace jets.)
+Several large acquisitions (Electronic Data Systems and Hughes Aircraft Company) diverted management attention away from their main industry.
+Ford and Chrysler joined in the acquisition and diversification trend, with Ford buying Jaguar Cars, Aston Martin, The Associates (a finance company), and First Nationwide Financial Corp, a savings and loan company.

+Chrysler purchased Lamborghini, an interest in Maserati, and Gulfstream Aerospace jets.
 GM started the Saturn brand in the late 1980s as a way to retake sales from imported cars.
 While Saturn initially succeeded, GM later neglected to provide it much support.
-Around this time GM also began development on the General Motors EV1 electric car, which debuted in 1996.
+Around this time GM began development on the General Motors EV1 electric car, which debuted in 1996.